reidnattle/IBDDE/README.md

   To do this: https://developer.spotify.com/documentation/web-api/tutorials/getting-started Once you have an account and secret, you'll need to reference it in the IBDD_DATA_WRANG.R.

-Another Note: this is a living project/directory, so it will be updated as the project is updated.
+Another Note: this is a living project/directory, it will be updated as the project is updated.